-The data shows that most special schools continue implementing IEPs for students with moderate/severe disabilities for another three years after they finish their primary education, which finishes in Year 9 in Latvia.
+The data shows that most special schools continue implementing IEPs for students with moderate / severe disabilities for another three years after they finish their primary education, which finishes in Year 9 in Latvia.
 Based on the student's needs, his/her health and the opportunities provided by each setting, the students are prepared for life and work in the community.
+In 2010/11 88 students studied in Year 12 C Level classes, 91 in Year 11 C Level classes and 133 in Year 10 ones (IZM Statistics and Data Analysis Division).

 The subject Home Economics and Its Technologies combines learning at school with the students' everyday experiences and the skills required for life in the community.
 Information which has been learned by the students through experience and everyday interaction with their families is extended.
-This is an important period in the life of students with moderate/severe disabilities, as the opportunities provided by the school to develop skills, attitudes and knowledge cannot be replicated just through family interactions.
+This is an important period in the life of students with moderate / severe disabilities, as the opportunities provided by the school to develop skills, attitudes and knowledge cannot be replicated just through family interactions.

-As can be seen from the Figure below, Home Economics and Its Technologies requires the systematic teaching of specific skills.
+As can be seen from the diagram below, Home Economics and Its Technologies requires the systematic teaching of specific skills.